andrewacashner/hearingfaithms/chapters/chapter-3.md

 Thus begins a tour-de-force of music about music, in which the composer and his ensemble take a verbal discourse about music and turn it into a musical discourse about music.
-This kind of discourse uses musical means to communicate something about music itself---and here the subject is not only that made by human performance.
+This meta-musical discourse uses musical means to communicate something about music itself---and here the subject is not only that made by human performance.
-When the first chorus refers to "what is sung," they are not merely referring to this literal level of human performance.
+When the first chorus refers to "what is sung," they are referring to more than this literal level of human performance.
 Instead, they point to *Jesús infante*---the child who is both the *infante* or heir of the musician-king David and who is also God made flesh as an infant, a child too young to be able to speak.

-The next two chapters analyze and interpret two families of villancicos that represent Christ as both singer and song, inviting hearers to listen for the harmonies between earthly, heavenly, and divine forms of music.
+The next two chapters (forming part 2) analyze and interpret two families of villancicos that represent Christ as both singer and song, inviting hearers to listen for the harmonies between earthly, heavenly, and divine forms of music.
 The first is *Voces, las de la capilla*, set by Juan Gutiérrez de Padilla for Puebla Cathedral in 1657; this is one version of a family with evidence for at least two previous settings.